jtekt/auto-cicd/README.md

 ---

+## Two Configuration Surfaces

+This project has two independent configuration surfaces.
+Don't conflate them:

+1. **Running the Auto-CICD dashboard itself** — this repo, its own pipeline, its own Kubernetes Deployment.
+Configured by whoever operates this instance: the `VITE_APP_GITLAB_*` env vars, this repo's own GitLab OAuth application, and the cluster this dashboard's own container runs on.
+2. **The `.gitlab-ci.yml` / `kubernetes_manifest.yml` templates the dashboard writes into other repos** (`public/templates/common/`, plus a per-framework Dockerfile) — these reference CI/CD variables that must be defined on the **target group/project being deployed through the dashboard**, not on this repo.
+End users never edit these templates: the file preview shown before commit (`DeployConfirmDialog.vue`) is read-only, and the framework `config.yml` only exposes build command / install command / output file / port as user-configurable — never the pipeline or manifest content itself.
+Only whoever operates/maintains this repo controls what's in the templates.

+Everything below is grouped under whichever surface it belongs to.

+---

 ## Prerequisites

+### For running Auto-CICD itself

-- A GitLab instance (GitLab.com or self-managed)
+- A GitLab instance (GitLab.com or self-managed) with a registered OAuth application (see below)
-- A Kubernetes cluster with:
+- A Kubernetes cluster this dashboard's own container will run on, with a GitLab Agent connected
-  - A namespace for app deployments (e.g., `auto-cicd`)
+- A container registry to host the dashboard's own image (this repo's `.gitlab-ci.yml` expects an ECR/registry URL as a CI/CD variable, e.g. `AWS_ECR_URL`)
+- Optional: a static/public URL to host this dashboard

+### For projects deployed *through* Auto-CICD

+These apply to whatever group/project the generated `.gitlab-ci.yml` template ends up running in — provision them there, independently of the dashboard's own setup:

+- A Kubernetes cluster + namespace for the *deployed apps* (can be the same cluster as Auto-CICD itself, or a different one)
-  - GitLab Agent for Kubernetes connected to your GitLab instance
+- A GitLab Agent for Kubernetes connected to that cluster, scoped to that namespace
-- A container registry:
+- A container registry for the *deployed apps*' images:
   - GitLab Container Registry (recommended), or
-  - AWS ECR (requires AWS CLI and credentials in CI)
+  - AWS ECR (requires AWS CLI/credentials available to the runner, plus an `ecr-credentials` image-pull secret in that namespace)
 - A GitLab Runner with Docker available:
   - Docker-in-Docker (DinD) or a runner with Docker installed
-  - `kubectl` available on the runner for deploy stage
+  - `kubectl` available on the runner for the deploy stage
-- Optional:
-  - AWS SES credentials if you want email notifications from pipelines
+- Optional: AWS SES credentials if you want the deploy-notification email step to actually send mail
-  - A static/public URL to host this dashboard

 ---

-## GitLab OAuth Setup
+## GitLab OAuth Setup (Auto-CICD itself)

 Create a public OAuth application in your GitLab instance: